Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/12-LAB_SC_100_Lab4_Ex4_Endpoint_Security.md

 1. On the **Review + create** blade select **Create**.

 You have successfully configured and deployed a FileVault profile to encrypt macOS devices.

+### Review
+In this lab, you have completed the following:
+- Enabled Defender for Cloud.
+- Enabled Azure Arc on the test server.
+- Added Server to Defender for Cloud and gather Logs.
+- Added regulatory compliance standard.

+### You have successfully completed the lab.